A major research project into the science and ecology of Antarctica is being carried out by The Royal Netherlands Institute for Sea Research (NIOZ).

 The solution decided upon was to create a series of containerised modules to house the laboratories and research facilities required.
 These would be based on standard shipping containers and manufactured to very high standards, with bespoke equipment such as scientific instruments and indoor climate control equipment designed-in.

-Four of the containerised laboratories have been built by NIOZ in the Netherlands for shipping to the Antarctic as complete modules for installation next to the existing British Antarctic Survey station.
+Four of the containerised laboratories were built by NIOZ in the Netherlands for shipping to the Antarctic as complete modules for installation next to the existing British Antarctic Survey station.
 The approach enables collaborative work with British scientists and central back-up for the Dutch scientists stationed there.

 The RDM system controls all aspects of internal conditions, including heating, cooling and sophisticated ventilation systems – equipped with heat recovery to ensure energy is not lost to the outside.
 It also enables remote monitoring of the facility via the internet from anywhere in the world.